-This is an ongoing project about animal shelters in impoverished communities.
-These shelters usually operate with no budget and face insurmountable challenges: high intake, high euthanasia rate, low adoption rate.
+Animal shelters in impoverished communities usually operate with no budget and face insurmountable challenges: high intake, high euthanasia rate, low adoption rate.
 I am interested in exploring the place dogs can find in these shelters, how they try to exist in an impossible narrative, and how they try to physically find some sort of comfort in such unnatural, scary, overwhelming environments.